Last Updated on by

 There are a lot of reasons customers love the Propel, but they can be summed up in these four major benefits.

 It’s all too common for 4 season tents to really not be truly capable of handling harsh winter conditions.
-The Propel is one tent that meets and exceeds what you’d expect in a rather small winter shelter.
-Numerous customers who have put the Propel through the wringer have found that it can withstand winter amazingly well.
+The Propel is one tent that meets and exceeds what you’d expect in a rather small winter shelter or mountaineering tent.
+Numerous customers who have put the Propel through the wringer have found that it provides protection withstand winter amazingly well.
 Even to the point of waking up in the morning and having to dig out of the tent after a heavy snowfall without any damage having been done to the shelter itself.

 A versatile tent is almost also a more useful tent.
 The Propel tent is designed for alpine and mountaineering, which means it’s very likely the use is going to be using trekking poles or ski poles anyways.
 Brooks-Range decided to design the Propel to be erected with 3 different pole options – either the poles that come with the tent or your own ski or trekking poles.
 This helps to cut down on weight and really helps save space in your backpack.

 As mentioned, the Propel is a true 4 season tent, so naturally, it can handle weather very well.
 The Propel is especially impressive when it comes to wet weather.
-The tent wall exterior sides are very smooth, allowing water and snow to slip right off without weighing it down.
+The waterproof tent wall exterior sides are very smooth, allowing water and snow to slip right off without weighing it down but still being a breathable material and avoiding condensation.
 The tent seams are all taped to further prevent any leaks from potentially occurring.
 Customers have found this tent to take on heavy downpours of rain, hail, snow, and heavy sleet or rain-snow mix perfectly.

 You’ll find that the majority of reviews for the Propel are rated 5/5 star.
 Positive reviews are found across multiple retailers websites, showing that there is unbiased agreement that this is an excellent tent.